Neglected Religious and Political Meanings of the Annunciation Allusion in Hamlet 3.1

 Ophelia is no Virgin Mary, and Hamlet no Joseph or Gabriel.
 Yet the Annunciation and Nativity tales are not just about a god-become-human long ago.

 Every pregnancy may be a transcendent experience, accompanied by fear, wonder, joy.
-And nations ruled by monarchs especially looked with expectation to the birth of a new heir - hopefully a new and benevolent monarch who might rule with mercy and justice in the image of their Christian God.
+And nations ruled by monarchs especially looked with expectation to the birth of a new heir - hopefully a new and benevolent monarch who might rule with mercy and justice in the image of the idealization of their Christian God.

 In the Christian tale, King Herod the Great kills many infants to prevent a succession to an infant that the Magi predict will replace him.
 In Denmark, Claudius kills his brother to take the throne, succession moving sideways to brother (and murderer) instead of to the son, Prince Hamlet.